1 Introduction

 Pushing the frontiers of human knowledge in particle physics requires global scientific collaborations, state-of-the-art research facilities, and infrastructure to support the ambitious projects that advance science.
 In collaborating on and coordinating large international efforts, scientists connect irrespective of their backgrounds, making particle physics an enterprise that transcends borders, boundaries, cultures, and societies.

 Discoveries of new laws of nature that deepen our understanding of the inner workings of the universe not only excite scientists but continue to amaze the public and inspire many people to pursue careers in science, technology, engineering, and mathematics—the STEM fields.
-Nurturing and developing the next generation of scientists and training a highly-skilled workforce are two of the benefits to society.
+Nurturing and developing the next generation of scientists and training a highly-skilled workforce are important benefits to society.

 Particle physics has a long-proven record of creating new technologies that have revolutionized our daily experience, such as the world wide web and life-saving medical applications—from cancer treatment to medical imaging—derived from particle accelerator and detector technologies.
 The tools developed for particle physics research also impact society through their adoption by other scientific fields.
 Applications in chemistry and materials science, for instance, have led to innovations in drug discovery and the design and realization of novel materials.